MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-scheduled-refresh.md

 ---
 title: Configure scheduled refresh
-description: Covers the steps to select a gateway and configure scheduled refresh.
+description: Learn how to select a gateway connection and configure a scheduled refresh in the Power BI service.
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: kayu